lloydtorres/lloydtorres.github.io/_posts/2015-09-09-literally-hacking-hack-the-north-ctf.md

 With the password at hand, I was able to extract the third key from the site.
 Victory!

-Remember, kids: don't make your own hash.
+Remember kids: don't make your own hash.

+<div class="alert alert-info" role="alert"><strong>Update:</strong> As previously explained, <code>securehash</code> has an issue where it can map multiple chars in one position onto the same hash.
+As a result, there can be multiple strings that produce the same hash as the password.
+I was informed by <a href="https://twitter.com/coruon">@coruon</a> and <a href="https://twitter.com/samczsun">@samczsun</a> that the original password is in fact different.</div>

 ## Puzzle 3: This Server Smells Funny